m-misiura/deployments-4-guardrails/README.md

 - Red Hat Service Mesh (2.6.5-0)

 The Open Data Hub, can be initialised with the default DSC Initialization and Data Science Cluster

+Note that if you are using Open Data Hub operator with a higher version, you may have to remove the  `serviceAccountName` from the relevant configuration files